Odhynn/naerk/content/Characters/Aileen.md

 Aileen Saoirse Rosewood, a.k.a.
 Rose Spellsmith, is a lead spymaster of the [[Berenfaer]], an accomplished battlemage, a skilled performer in song and harp, a workaholic crafter of magic items and spells with a doctorate in clockwork engineering from Kwarix, and one of the [[Everbryght]].

-She is a twitchy bookworm, selectively obsessive, studious in her art and meticulous in her projects.
+- a twitchy bookworm, selectively obsessive, studious in her art and meticulous in her projects
-She bears burn marks on her left side, mementoes of state crackdown upon the civilian uprisings of her teen years.
+- bears burn marks on her left side, mementoes of state crackdown upon the civilian uprisings of her teen years
-She will overanalyse and overthink things before they happen, and nag about any mistakes after they happen.
+- will overanalyse and overthink things before they happen, and nag about any mistakes after they happen
-She is accompanied and watched over by her familiar and aide Sir Felix, a sarcastic silvanshee making sure this anxious redhead keeps her head on.
+- accompanied and watched over by her familiar and aide Sir Felix, a sarcastic silvanshee making sure this anxious redhead keeps her head on
-She smells of roses.
+- smells of roses

 ## Halcyon